AndrewApanasenko/AForgeResearch/README.md

 Just experiments with the AForge

 **Features:**

   Select a video device.

-Save screenshot
+  Save screenshot.

-Expand
+  Expand.

-Flip
+  Flip.

-Show in grayscale
+  Show in grayscale.